Pragith/pragith/pragith-net/app/content/blog/2020/2020-03-22-remote-engineering-infrastructure-bottlenecks.md

 We are experimenting with cloud-based IDE backends.
 The code lives on a VM in the cloud; the interface runs locally or in the browser.
 This solves the bandwidth issue (pulling a 5GB base image happens at cloud-to-cloud speeds, not residential fiber speeds) and the security issue (code never leaves the controlled environment).

+## What We Changed Immediately

+We did a few tactical fixes while the larger architectural shift was happening.
+We reduced the number of things that needed the VPN, broke internal tools into smaller trust domains, and gave engineers a faster path to rotate credentials when laptops were shared at home.
+None of these were perfect, but they stopped the bleeding.

+The more important change was cultural.
+We stopped treating remote work as an exception.
+When all code reviews, runbooks, and incident bridges are remote-first by default, the organization stops fighting the medium and starts improving the system.

 ## Conclusion

 This forced experiment in distributed work is not a temporary blip.
 It is a forcing function for architectural modernization.
 The teams that cling to physical network perimeters will suffer from degraded developer experience and productivity bottlenecks.